-Georgia Southwestern State University and Georgia Institute of Technology offer a dual degree program that results in students who complete either a BS in Civil Engineering or a BS in Mechanical Engineering receiving a BS in Mathematics from GSW.
+Georgia Southwestern State University and The Georgia Institute of Technology offer a dual degree program that results in students who complete either a BS in Civil Engineering, Electrical Engineering or Mechanical Engineering to receive a BS in Mathematics from GSW.
 The dual degree student enrolls at Georgia Southwestern State University for approximately three years and then applies as a transfer student to Georgia Tech.
 Upon acceptance to Georgia Tech, the student then enrolls there for approximately two years.
-When all degree requirements for either civil or mechanical engineering at Georgia Tech have been met, all degree requirements in mathematics at GSW will be met and a student will earn bachelor degrees from both Georgia Southwestern and Georgia Tech.
-If a student who begins at GSW completes a degree in an engineering discipline other than civil or mechanical engineering, that student will not receive a degree from GSW.
+When all degree requirements for specific engineering degree at Georgia Tech have been met, all degree requirements in mathematics at GSW will be met and a student will earn bachelor degrees from both Georgia Southwestern and Georgia Tech.
+If a student who begins at GSW completes a degree in an engineering discipline other than civil, electrical or mechanical engineering, that student will not receive a degree from GSW.

 Dr. Svilen Kostov